 As a general practice, if a student is responding to an alleged violation, they are directed to discuss these circumstances with their parent(s) and/or legal guardian(s).
 The College will notify parents and/or legal guardians in cases where a decision to suspend or expel a student has been made.
 If a student under the age of twenty-one is found in violation of the College's Alcohol and Drug policy, the College will contact the student's parent(s) and/or legal guardian(s) informing them of the violation.

-What is the significance of College probation?
-What does that mean?
+What is the significance of College Probation?
+What does this mean?